reefab/CyclingPusher/README.md

 Please note that the 'redirect_uri' needs to the be exact same one as before.

-It'll then give you the access token you can use in your Arduino's code.
+It'll then give you the access token you can use in your Arduino code.